ricksterhd123/PatientPortal/README.md

 #### Accounts

-Here are some user accounts
+Here are some of the user accounts available within the demo

 ##### Patient: